lugq1990/streaming_framework/README.md

   - Hive
   - HDFS

-### feedback

-For each project wil have it's own config, and will provide a `feedback` module to help user to get more insights.

-### real use case for projects

-- Transaction filtering, alerting related
-- Real time dashboard refreshing

 ### Framework usibility
 - Flink savepoint is based on each app with new name, a base state path and will create app folder, with each run will append savepoint to path, with job_id, user will get job_id based on REST API based on Flask.
 User could just call api with related config, then will start, resume, stop application with Flink Savapoint functionality.